RockyPraxe/We-Love-Thailand-project-1/README.md

     - ### Frequent User Goals

     1. I want stay up-to-date with the latest content by regularly checking the website.
-    2. I want interact with other members of the community by contributing your own photos and articles.
+    2. I want interact with other members of the community by contributing your own photos and articles and also maybe join the community on the next trip.
     3. I want engage with the We Love Thailand Project team by providing feedback and suggestions for new content and also share photos and stories about your own experiences in Thailand.

 # Features